Skip To Main Content

 • VABYSMO may cause a temporary increase in pressure in the eye (intraocular pressure), which occurs within 60 minutes after receiving the eye injection.

 • Although not common, VABYSMO patients have had serious, sometimes fatal, problems related to blood clots, such as heart attacks or strokes (thromboembolic events).
 In clinical studies for wet AMD during the first year, 7 out of 664 patients treated with VABYSMO reported such an event.
 In clinical studies for DME from baseline to week 100, 64 out of 1,262 patients treated with VABYSMO reported such an event.
+In clinical studies for RVO during 6 months, 7 out of 641 patients treated with VABYSMO reported such an event.

 Before receiving VABYSMO, tell your healthcare provider about all of your medical conditions, including if you: